-A lady once said to me, "you must be from the south," Although I am from the south, I started school in Montana and have lived in at least five different states.
+A lady once said to me, "you must be from the south."
+Although I am from the south, I started school in Montana and have lived in at least five different states all in different areas of the U.S..
 She then turned to the person with me and said, "and I know you're from the north!" and he said, "Yes, North Houston!" and we all laughed.

 It is becoming more and more difficult to identify where a person is from by their accent.
-And it matters little about our race or political affiliation; as Christians what counts is that we are Children of God and fellow Americans.
+And, as Christians, it matters little about our race, nationality, or political affiliation; what counts is that we are Children of God and brothers and sisters in Christ.

 In the US one group may sometimes speak unkindly of other political views, but we should remember that there are millions from every political party, Republicans, Democrats, and Independents, and they are all fellow Americans wanting the best for our country.

-Everyone wanted to win so the debates often became heated with others in the class also wanting to express their views.
+Everyone wanted to win so the debates often became heated, and others in the class wanted to express their views.

 Afterward, the debaters were to tell something they had learned from their opponent and to shake hands.
-Then the rest of the class was invited to say what they had learned, and there would always be a few who had changed their positions.
+Then the rest of the class was invited to say what they had learned, and there would always be a few who had changed their positions on the subject.

 Our teacher often made the point that debates and the freedom to express our opposing views are the only way the ideas and wishes of our society, as a whole, can be revealed and is what has made our country, what many believe to be the greatest in the world.